 When people visit their local family-owned pumpkin patch around Halloween, they aren’t usually looking for dinner.
 The majority of the nearly 2 billion pounds of pumpkins cultivated in the U.S. each year are carved up instead of eaten, making the squash a unique part of the agriculture industry.
-For people who prefer seasonal recipes to decorations, that may raise a few questions: Are the pumpkins sold for jack-o’-lanterns different from pumpkins sold as food?
+For people who prefer seasonal recipes to Halloween decorations, that may raise a few questions: Are the pumpkins sold for jack-o’-lanterns different from pumpkins sold as food?
 And are Halloween pumpkins any good to eat?

 The pumpkins available at farms and outside supermarkets during October are what most people know, but that’s just one type of pumpkin.
 Howden pumpkins are the most common decorative pumpkin variety.
 They’ve been bred specifically for carving into jack-o’-lanterns, with a symmetrical round shape, deep orange color, and sturdy stem that acts as a handle.
 Shoppers looking for the perfect carving pumpkin have other options as well: the Racer, Magic Wand, Zeus, Hobbit, Gold Rush, and Connecticut field pumpkin varieties are all meant to be displayed on porch steps for Halloween.